beaglebeat/eportfolio/content/about/index.md

 I previously studied music at Berklee College of Music in Boston, MA.
 I spent a decade working as a musician, audio engineer, and occasional freelance software developer.
 I've always had a strong connection to computers and technology, but in the past few years, I discovered a passion for building hardware in particular.
 I created this website to share my projects.

-I'm also an avid gardener and lover of all dogs.

 ## My Experience

 Coding languages: HTML, CSS, JS, Python, C++